 Fluctuating transport costs have been one of the most significant logistics challenges for businesses in recent years.
 And is undoubtedly one of the most important elements of running an efficient, successful logistics operation.

 Notably, fuel is easily one of the highest costs within logistics.
-And as fuel costs rise, Logistics Managers are shouldering the burden of finding cost-saving opportunities within the logistics process as a whole.
-Whilst trying to limit passing these costs onto consumers or drivers’ salaries.
+As fuel costs rise, Logistics Managers are shouldering the burden of finding cost-saving opportunities within the logistics process as a whole.
+While trying to limit passing these costs onto consumers or drivers’ salaries.